Create a Yates account today!

 Aethina concolor

-Hibiscus flower beetles are oval in shape, black or dark brown and around 3mm in size.
+Hibiscus flower beetles are oval in shape, black or dark brown and quite small, around 3mm in size.

-They generally hide in the folds of flowers.
-Hibiscus beetle chews holes in both the flowers and foliage of hibiscus, related plants like abutilon and also roses and dahlias.
-Tattered foliage and flowers aren't just unsightly, they can be very damaging and stressful to the target plants.
+Hibiscus beetle chews holes in both the flowers and foliage of hibiscus, related plants like abutilon, plus roses and dahlias.
+They generally hide in the folds of flowers, or inside buds.
+Tattered flowers and foliage aren't just unsightly, the damage can be very stressful to the target plants.

 The beetles prefer pale-coloured or white flowers over the brighter colours.
 If you find beetles, remove the flowers from the tree and dispose of them.
-Give plants a regular feed with Yates Thrive Natural Roses Flowers Organic Based Pelletised Plant Food to assist with future flower production, plus reduce the overall stress on the plant.
+Give plants a regular feed with Yates Thrive Natural Roses & Flowers Organic Plant Food to boost future flower production, plus reduce the overall stress on the plant.

-As an organic control, make a trap by setting out a few empty white or yellow ice cream containers, place them underneath affected plants, then half-fill with soapy water.
+For an organic control method, make traps: find a few empty ice cream containers (or similar), place them underneath affected plants, then half-fill with soapy water.
 Check your traps every few days or so, empty, and refill.

 Share